moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_evaluation_guide.md

 #### Running and analyzing evaluations on ELI5

 - Refer to the [ELI5 documentation](https://gitlab.com/gitlab-org/ai-powered/eli5/-/blob/main/doc/running_evaluation_locally/codesuggestions_evaluation.md) for guidance on running evaluations.
-- Refer to the [Analyzing results](https://gitlab.com/gitlab-org/ai-powered/eli5/-/blob/main/doc/running_evaluation_locally/codesuggestions_evaluation.md#analyzing-results) subsection for guidance on evaluating correctness and latency.
+- Refer to the [Analyzing results documentation](https://gitlab.com/gitlab-org/ai-powered/eli5/-/blob/main/doc/running_evaluation_locally/codesuggestions_evaluation.md#analyzing-results) for guidance on evaluating correctness and latency.

 **Running evaluations on a GCP instance**

 Running ELI5 evaluations on a GCP instance is ideal for getting consistent latency values that are not affected by your internet connection or your current location.
-Currently, there is no automated way to run evaluations on a GCP instance, so this can only be done manually for now.
+Currently, there is no automated way to run evaluations on a GCP instance, so you must do this manually.

-Please reach out to the #g_code_creation Slack channel for guidance.
+Please reach out to the `#g_code_creation` Slack channel for guidance.

 ### Evaluating by ai-model-latency-tester